Unity-Technologies/com.autodesk.fbx/docs/README.txt

 **Version**:

-This package contains only a subset of the FbxSdk, and is designed to work in the Editor only.
+This package contains only a subset of the FbxSdk, and is designed to work in the Unity Editor only.

 How to Access Bindings in Code
 -------------------------------